FlatBallFlyer/IBM-Data-Merge-Utility/README.md

  }
 	.
 ```
 the Data Manager address "mydata-friends-[0]-name" would refer to "allen".
+The following special addresses are used by IDMU.
+- idmuParameters - Request Parameters
+- idmuPayload - Request Payload
+- idmuContext - Insert Context
+- idmuArchive - Archive Descriptor
+- idmuArchiveType - Archive Type
+- idmuArchiveName - Archive Filename
+- idmuArchiveFiles - List of Files in Archive
+- idmuArchiveOutput - Path to Archive Filename

 ---